alphadose/haxmap/README.md

 2. Concurrent Reads with Writes
 ```
 name                         time/op
-HaxMapReadsWithWrites-8      13.1µs ±11%
+HaxMapReadsWithWrites-8      12.6µs ±11%
-GoSyncMapReadsWithWrites-8   25.0µs ±12%
+GoSyncMapReadsWithWrites-8   25.6µs ±10%
-CornelkMapReadsWithWrites-8  20.0µs ± 6%
+CornelkMapReadsWithWrites-8  14.3µs ±13%

 name                         alloc/op
-HaxMapReadsWithWrites-8      6.71kB ± 9%
+HaxMapReadsWithWrites-8      1.46kB ± 3%
-GoSyncMapReadsWithWrites-8   6.32kB ± 6%
+GoSyncMapReadsWithWrites-8   6.19kB ± 6%
-CornelkMapReadsWithWrites-8  10.0kB ± 9%
+CornelkMapReadsWithWrites-8  6.70kB ± 9%

 name                         allocs/op
+HaxMapReadsOnly-8              0.00
-HaxMapReadsWithWrites-8         239 ± 9%
+HaxMapReadsWithWrites-8         183 ± 3%
+GoSyncMapReadsOnly-8           0.00
-GoSyncMapReadsWithWrites-8      585 ± 6%
+GoSyncMapReadsWithWrites-8      573 ± 7%
+CornelkMapReadsOnly-8          0.00
-CornelkMapReadsWithWrites-8     407 ± 9%
+CornelkMapReadsWithWrites-8     239 ± 9%
 ```

-From the above results it is evident that `haxmap` is currently the fastest golang concurrent hashmap having the least number of `allocs/op` and low dynamic memory footprint
+From the above results it is evident that `haxmap` takes the least time, memory and allocations in all cases making it the best golang concurrent hashmap in this period of time

 ## Tips